 Where Rivers Meet: A Walk Through History & Nature

-This 60-minute guided walk explores the post-glacial landscape of the confluence, highlighting native plants, wildlife, and river ecology while connecting those natural features to human stories, especially Indigenous use of the land, the Lewis and Clark Expedition, and the development of nearby Fort Buford.
+Departing from the Interpretive Center, this 60-minute guided walk explores the post-glacial landscape of the confluence, highlighting native plants, wildlife, and river ecology while connecting these natural features to human stories, especially Indigenous use of the land, the Lewis and Clark Expedition, and the development of nearby Fort Buford.

-For more information, contact Site Supervisor Cheyenne Teal, [email protected] or 701.572.9034.
-The Missouri-Yellowstone Confluence Interpretive Center is part of Fort Buford State Historic Site managed by the State Historical Society of North Dakota.
-Missouri-Yellowstone Confluence Interpretive Center and Fort Buford are open daily 9 a.m.-5 p.m., through Sept.
-30. All times listed are Central time.
+The Missouri-Yellowstone Confluence Interpretive Center and Fort Buford State Historic Site are managed by the State Historical Society of North Dakota.
+Both sites are open daily 9 a.m.-5 p.m. through Sept.
+30. For more information, contact Outreach Coordinator Nicholas Kusnierek, [email protected] or 701.572.9034.
+All times listed are Central time.
 Find information about upcoming programs of the State Historical Society at history.nd.gov/events.

 All Features